These sour dough baguettes are full of flavor with an incredible chew. They’re easy to make and will not disappoint!

 One of the items that I added was Sourdough starter.
 I had made bread before with biga and/or poolish starters, but had never actually used a sourdough starter.
 When the order arrived, I was surprised by the size of the container.
 I guess I had neglected to read that it was one-ounce.
 In addition to the starter, there were instructions on “feeding” it to get it ready for use.

-For the first “feeding”, I mixed the sourdough starter with unbleached all purpose flour and water.
+For the first “feeding”, I transferred the sourdough starter to large Pyrex measuring cup.
+I mixed the sourdough starter with unbleached all purpose flour and water.
 Then, I let it sit loosely covered at room temperature for 8 to 12 hours.
 I ended up with a thick, stringy, and bubbly concoction that had expanded quite a bit.